Capoeira experience for Grade 9 students at Connect Charter School, Calgary. © J. Ashley Nixon

 Electricity was clearly generating self-confidence amongst students in the next Grade 5 class.
 In a previous lesson they had watched YouTube videos revealing the difficulties some MIT science students had with creating electrical circuits that work.
 The class was providing their teacher with their own observations on making closed circuits.
 Along the way they were talking about polarity and the flow of electrons, concepts that they will meet again in years to come.

 Teaching and learning is 3-D at Connect Charter School: corridors count as classrooms.
 Along my way, I dropped into a conversation with some Grade 4 students.
 We talked about where coal is found and where electricity comes from before moving on to the music room.
 A drummer and two sax players were hitting a groove with their teacher (on piano & sax) around The Beatles “Hey Jude”.
 Around the corner we caught another rhythm, this time more Afro-Latin…the sound of a berimbau.
-The Grade 9’s were in the gym to experience Capoeira, active street culture from Brazil that brings together martial arts with dance.
+The Grade 9’s were in the gym to experience Capoeira, active street culture from Brazil that brings together martial arts with dance (see featured image, above).